Demonic Spiders are known for providing more action than the player bargained for.

-In Kid Icarus, at the end of each world was a fortress level.
-To get to the ultimate boss always required passing through at least one room featuring the dreaded Eggplant Wizards, creatures who liberally tossed eggplants around the screen.
-Being hit with an eggplant would turn the player character into an eggplant with legs, unable to fire weapons.
-Of course you couldn't defeat the boss in this state.
-The only way to remove the curse was to travel about a dozen rooms out of your way to a "Hospital" room, dodging enemies all the way since you couldn't shoot them...and then go back to the boss room, hoping you could avoid the eggplants this time.
+In Kid Icarus, at the end of each world is a fortress level.
+To get to the ultimate boss always requires passing through at least one room featuring the dreaded Eggplant Wizards, creatures who liberally toss eggplants around the screen.
+Being hit with an eggplant turns Pit into an eggplant with legs, unable to fire weapons.
+Of course you can't defeat the boss in this state.
+The only way to remove the curse is to travel about a dozen rooms out of your way to a "Hospital" room, dodging enemies all the way since you can't shoot them...and then go back to the boss room, hoping you can avoid the eggplants this time.

 While Eggplant Wizards are the worst of the Demonic Spiders in Kid Icarus, they are by no means the only ones.

-Good god, Dark Castle, where to start?
-The important thing to remember about this game is that you get paralyzed a lot.
+Dark Castle: The important thing to remember about this game is that you get paralyzed a lot.
 Run at a wall too quickly?
 You stand there teetering with stars in your eyes for ages.
 Walk off a half-foot ledge instead of hopping?
 You trip and end up flat on your face.
 Jump off a head-high platform?
 You're overcome with dizziness.
-While you're standing there wobbling around like an idiot, rats, snakes, imps and bats are happily chomping away at you every time they pass, and any larger enemies that were looking the other way or knocked out (you can't kill larger enemies) can kill you in a single shot.
+While you're standing there wobbling around like an idiot, rats, snakes, imps and bats are happily chomping away at you every time they pass, and any larger enemies that are looking the other way or knocked out (you can't kill larger enemies) can kill you in a single shot.
 Plus, whenever you're in this state, you always have to stand up almost immediately and stay that way, regardless of the traps you are placing yourself in the path of.
-Honestly, Prince Duncan is HIS OWN demonic spider.
+Honestly, Prince Duncan is his own demonic spider.